Follow us on: Facebook, Twitter or Instagram!

 - For example – if there are 10 candidates there are 10 preference rankings; if there are 5 candidates, only 5 preference rankings will be listed

 - Date Changes:

-- Declaration of Candidacy period has moved from June 1-7 to August 10-17.
-(When candidates formally declare their intent to run for office, this action could officially place the candidates name on the ballot).
+- Declaration of Candidacy period will be open between August 8-15.
+(This is when candidates formally declare their intent to run for office, this action could officially place the candidates name on the ballot)

 - Individuals interested in being placed on the ballot, may begin campaigning at any point of an election cycle so long as they open a Personal Campaign Committee with the Recorder’s office for the purposes of raising or spending funds

 - Municipal Election information for Salt Lake City can be found here.

 *These sample ballots were provided by Salt Lake County for the 2021 election and are not specific to Salt Lake City or the State of Utah and are a demonstration of an RCV ballot.